-Questions … questions … questions!!!
-What’s the point in taking premarital quizzes, and asking each other a bunch of questions before marriage when you already know each other pretty well?
+Questions …questions …and more questions!
+What’s the point in taking a premarital quiz, and asking each other a bunch of questions before marriage when you already know each other pretty well?
 That’s a good question.
 Here’s your answer: there are many different reasons:

 1. “You’ll never know everything about the person you’ve chosen to marry.
 But the more information you have before entering into this commitment, the less chance you will be confronted with unfulfillable expectations.”
 (From the book, Getting Ready for Marriage – by Jerry Hardin and Dianne Sloan)

-It is good to do as much of your emotional work now before you marry rather than dumping a lot of unvoiced expectations upon your partner after the marriage.
-You don’t want to set your marriage up for future problems and maybe even possible failure because expectations were never given a voice.
+It is good to do as much of your emotional work now before you marry.
+It’s better than dumping a lot of unvoiced expectations upon your partner after the marriage.
+You don’t want to set your marriage up for future problems or possible failure because your expectations were never given a voice.

 As couples, we enter into marriage from two different vantage points.
 We come from two different background experiences, which contribute to differing expectations.
 That in itself, can lend itself to future clashes.
-It’s good to try to learn what you can (without living together first) so you can work through many of your differences before you marry.
-(There will be many, many more that you won’t be able to work through beforehand.
-So eliminate what you can while you’re preparing for marriage.)
+It’s good to try to learn what you can now (without living together first).
+There will be many, many issue that you won’t be able to work through beforehand.
+So eliminate what you can while you’re preparing for marriage.

 2. It’s better to find out your differences now before you marry.
 That way you can decide if it truly is best for you to marry.
 It would be better to part ways now than it would be to have a failed marriage —especially with children involved.
 Asking each other the right questions and then working through the truthful answers, could help you to better know your compatibility.